Wilfred/wilfred.github.com/_posts/2017-04-27-remacs-talk-transcript.markdown

 ## The C Codebase

 GNU Emacs is a large and old C codebase.
-It has code to support DOS, SunOS, and even broken malloc implementations.
+It has code to support DOS, SunOS, and even some broken malloc implementations.

 Remacs will not support these platforms, and that's OK.
 GNU Emacs still exists for your DOS computing needs :)